textpattern/textpattern.github.io/administration/comments-panel.md

 The default view shows these columns:

 **ID:** the unique ID number of the comment.
-Click in this to open the comment edit panel (see above).
+Select in this to open the comment edit panel (see above).

 **Date:** when the comment was created.